palpen/wabbit_compiler/README.md

 - [] Boolean and character types
 - [] Compound statements

-The goal is to be able to plot the Mandelbrot set by compiling the Wabbit code [here](https://github.com/dabeaz-course/compilers_2020_07/blob/dabeaz/tests/Script/mandel_loop.wb) in LLVM.
+The goal is to be able to plot the Mandelbrot set by compiling the Wabbit code [here](https://github.com/dabeaz-course/compilers_2020_07/blob/dabeaz/tests/Script/mandel_loop.wb) to LLVM.

 ### Testing the compiler